endersonmaia/cv/README.md

 Responsible for the conception of the product with my partner and managed project of the software and deployment with remote freelance developers.

-The product idea is a marketplace for local delivery with bike or motorcycle, where companies and individuals could hire this services via app ou site, just like Uber, but focused on small packages.
+The product is a marketplace for local delivery with bike or motorcycle, where companies and individuals could hire this services via app or site, just like Uber, but focused on small packages.

 Just before I quit, the project pivoted to a food delivery, just like iFood/Uber Eats without the portal, to serve restaurants that needed to outsource the delivery service.